anchore/grype-db/README.md

   # skip validation of the provider state
   skip-validation: false

+  # names of providers to ignore build dates for
+  # useful for when there are extended outages for data providers and you want
+  # a more recent date for the v5 grype-db
+  ignore-provider-date: []

 package:
   # this is the base URL that is referenced in the listing file created during the "package" command